hfp/libxstream/documentation/libxstream_contrib.md

-The rules that span more than one line are checked by `scripts/tool_checkstruct.py`: a single function exit, blank lines inside and between functions, stacked single-line comments, where an opening brace goes, whether a multi-line `if` or loop is braced, whether the sections of a file come in order, and a constant on the left-hand side.
+The rules that span more than one line are checked by `scripts/tool_checkstruct.py`: a single function exit, blank lines inside and between functions, stacked single-line comments, the shape of a multi-line comment, where an opening brace goes, whether a multi-line `if` or loop is braced, whether the sections of a file come in order, and a constant on the left-hand side.
 It works on the source text, with comments, literals, and preprocessor directives masked out, so a